japetersen/TidyData/codebook.md

 * Subject_ID:
   + Description: Unique ID number assigned to one of 30 test subjects
   + Values: 1-30
+  + Units: None

 * Activity:
   + Description: Record of what each subject was doing for each observation
   + Values: Walking, Walking Upstairs, Walking Downstairs, Sitting, Standing, and Laying
+  + Units: None

 * Columns 3 through 88
-  + Description: Average of various means and standard deviations of positional, speed, and other motion measurements
+  + Description: Average of various means and standard deviations of positional, speed, and other motion measurements.
+Each subject performed each activity multiples times.
+There is an average value for each measurement per subject per activity for a total of 180 observations for each measurement corresponding to 30 subjects performing 6 different activities.
   + Values: All values normalized to be from -1 to 1; averages are bound by same conditions.
+  + Units: Since values are normalized, all values are unitless.